victor-lf/google-search-results/README.md

 [here](https://bugs.webkit.org/show_bug.cgi?id=84186).
-According to [this answer](https://bugs.webkit.org/show_bug.cgi?id=84186#c17), the only side-effect free way to disable Font Boosting is to set CSS `max-height: 1000000px` on the block that contains the text, or any fixed height greater than the actual height.
+According to [this answer](https://bugs.webkit.org/show_bug.cgi?id=84186#c17), the only side-effect free way to disable Font Boosting is to set CSS `max-height: 1000000px` on the block that contains the text (or any fixed height greater than the actual height).
 Setting the `max-height` for all elements inside `#results` (`#results * {max-height: 1000000px;}`) solved the problem.